OpenAPI/Swagger Integration

 Build Errors

-- Confirm Swashbuckle.AspNetCore version compatibility
+- Confirm Swashbuckle.AspNetCore is properly referenced

-- Check for conflicting schema filters
+- Check for conflicting schema filter registrations

 Advanced Usage

-Custom Schema Filters
+Combining with Custom Filters

 builder.Services.AddSwaggerGen(options =>